bradbowes/tiger/readme.md

   `<id>`[`: <type>`]` = <exp>` (uses `=` instead of `:=`).
 - function declarations: `function` keyword not used, format is `<id>(`[`<id>: <type> `{`, <id>: <type>`}]`) = <exp>`.
-- strings can include linebreaks and span multiple lines.
+- strings can include line breaks and span multiple lines.
 - no nested comments
 - type aliases are not implemented.
 - `break` is not implemented.